Cats Theory Primer: Reasoning and Revisions

 What is a Category?

 A category is a conceptual space.
 At this point, we run into difficulty relying on the topology analogy.
-If we were to keep going with that general path of abstraction we would say its a plane because that’s the next topological level, but I’m pretty sure the theorists would start shouting!
+If we were to keep going with that general path of abstraction we would say its a plane because that’s the next topological level, but I’m pretty sure the theorists would be horrified!

 Let’s wrestle with this alligator:

-Based on the previous definition that a category requires identity, association and composition I’m going to go out on a limb and describe a category as form of relational or third order logic.
+Based on the previous definition a category requires identity, association and composition.
+I’m going to go out on a limb and describe a category as form of relational or third order logic.

 A category is an abstract conceptual space with concrete instantiations; a map is an abstraction of the territory, A menu is an abstraction of the meal.
 A category is an abstraction of any structured grouping of objects and morphisms provided there is identity, associativity and composition.